LIC announces relaxations for victims of Biparjoy Cyclone

-Chairperson of LIC Shri.
-Siddhartha Mohanty,, announced concessions to mitigate the hardships of the claimants of LIC Policies and also of Pradhan Mantri Jeevan Jyoti Bima Yojana affected by the Biparjoy cyclone.
+Shri.
+Siddhartha Mohanty, Chairperson, LIC, announced concessions to mitigate the hardships of the claimants of LIC Policies and also of Pradhan Mantri Jeevan Jyoti Bima Yojana affected by the Biparjoy cyclone.

 Thanks to pre-emptive actions taken, the loss of lives has been minimal, however we are reaching out to the affected people to provide assistance.